-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 Scott Fortune

 Good morning, and thank you for the opportunity for questions here.
-Obviously the Canadian market, the 2.0 market has been very slow to roll out and you’re seeing that in the channel side of things, but I just wanted to focus on your new initiatives, the new in-house high quality products that you can provide.
-Can you provide just some color on potential new product offerings and channel expansion for that brand in light of the tough Canadian market, and kind of sense for the second half of Cannabis 2.0 market opening up here from a retail side of things?
+Obviously, the Canadian market, the 2.0 market has been very slow to roll out and you’re seeing that in the channel side of things, but I just wanted to focus on your new initiatives, the new in-house, high-quality products that you can provide.
+Can you provide just some color on potential new product offerings and channel expansion for that brand in light of the tough Canadian market, and kind of a sense for the second half of Cannabis 2.0 market opening up here from retail side of things?

 Pat McCutcheon